A BREAKTHROUGH IN NITRIC OXIDE DELIVERY

-WHAT ARE GOOD SOURCES OF NO?
+WHAT ARE GOOD SOURCES OF NITRIC OXIDE?

-We can get an incredible amount of NO from our diet and therefore should not have to rely on supplements to get it.
+We can get an incredible amount of nitric oxide from our diet and therefore should not have to rely on supplements to get it.
 Some of the highest levels of nitrate can be found in beetroot juice, leafy green vegetables, garlic, cured meats, dark chocolate, citrus fruits, pomegranate, nuts and seeds, watermelon, and red wine.

 However, because of decreased endothelial function the older we get, as well as other contributing factors that limits the body’s potential from maximizing its nitrate intake, people over the age of 40 should consider taking a nitric oxide supplement to ensure the body gets the amount it needs for proper function.

-CAN I GET TO MUCH NITRIC OXIDE?
+CAN I GET TOO MUCH NITRIC OXIDE?

-The primary symptom of having an over abundance of nitric oxide is low blood pressure.
+The primary symptom of having an over-abundance of nitric oxide is low blood pressure.
 Because nitric oxide causes vasodilation and therefore increases blood flow, having low blood pressure is a sign that too much nitric oxide is working on the blood vessels.

 Nitric oxide toxicity can also result in nausea, fatigue, and dizziness as well as symptoms related to pulmonary response including shortness of breath and burning in the throat or chest.
 However, these symptoms can be delayed several hours.